 In 2022, the ILT switched to a new form of supervision: 'governance supervision'.
 This means a transition has occurred from operational supervision of tariffs and drinking water quality to supervision of the governance around the risk management process, with a focus on addressing strategic risks and long-term developments that could jeopardise the operations of drinking water companies.
-In 2022, intensive consultations took place through Vewin with the ILT about the scope of the definition of 'drinking water' and the associated duty to supply that applies for drinking water companies.
+In 2022, intensive consultations took place through Vewin with the ILT about the scope of the definition of 'drinking water companies.
 This mainly concerned the implementation of future savings for drinking water used for household consumption.